Meczup07/Meczup07/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Meczup07&color=blue&style=flat-square&label=Profile+Views)

-**"The very best technology never has as much impact as girlfriend or boyfriend trouble." - Tom DeMarco**
+### 💡 "The very best technology never has as much impact as girlfriend or boyfriend trouble."
+*- Tom DeMarco*

+---

+### 📫 Let's Connect!

+**Feel free to reach out for collaborations or just a chat about tech!**

 </div>